proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 Description automatically generated with medium confidence Figure 1.22: Drawing central coordinates

 In addition to the screen coordinates, our game objects will each have their own similar coordinate system as well.
-Like the screen coordinate system, their internal or local coordinates start at 0,0 in the top-left corner.
+Like the screen coordinate system, their **internal** or **local** coordinates start at 0,0 in the top-left corner.

 In the previous image, we can see that 0,0 of the character is drawn at 960, 540 of the screen.
-A visual 2D game object, such as a character or perhaps a zombie, is called a Sprite.
+A visual 2D game object, such as a character or perhaps a zombie, is called a **Sprite**.
 A sprite is typically made from an image file.
 All sprites have what is known as an origin.

 If we draw a sprite to a specific location on the screen, it is the origin that will be located at this specific location.
 The 0,0 coordinates of the sprite are its origin.
 The following image demonstrates this: